 He is certified through the National Institute for Trial Advocacy in taking and defending depositions, trial advocacy, and oral advocacy.
 He has also successfully completed a 40-hour Mediation Training course through the King County Dispute Resolution Center.

-Before law school, Dan served as a Peace Corps Volunteer in the Kyrgyz Republic (Kyrgyzstan), where he lived in a small rural village and worked as a teacher, basketball coach and grant writer.
-Dan earned his undergraduate degree in journalism from Michigan State University and wrote for various newspapers, magazines and online publications, including the Roanoke Times, Oakland Press, Lansing State Journal, Washington Post, Michigan College Hockey Online and U.S. College Hockey Online.
+Prior to law school, Dan served as a Peace Corps Volunteer in the Kyrgyz Republic (Kyrgyzstan), where he lived in a small rural village and worked as a teacher, basketball coach, and grant writer.
+Dan earned his undergraduate degree in journalism from Michigan State University and wrote for various newspapers, magazines, and online publications, including the Roanoke Times, Oakland Press, Lansing State Journal, Washington Post, Michigan College Hockey Online, and U.S. College Hockey Online.
 He also spent a brief stint as a server at the Olive Garden, which he once described as his “dream job.”

 Dan lives in Mukilteo with Rachel and their two young children.
-When he is not busy helping clients resolve disputes or serving his community, Dan loves writing, running and reading.
-He has run several half-marathons and other road races and trail races, and he is currently writing a book for his children about his Peace Corps experiences.
+When he is not busy helping clients resolve disputes or serving his community, Dan loves writing, running, and coaching youth sports, especially basketball.
+He has run several half-marathons, one full marathon (never again), and other road races and trail races.
+He is currently working on the second draft of a book for his children about his Peace Corps experiences.

 Oregon Supreme Court, Judicial Extern to Chief Justice Paul J. De Muniz (2009)